-The positive outlook on the Long-Term ICR reflects the expectations that the organization will continue to report consistently favorable underwriting and operating results while maintaining metrics that support the strongest level of balance sheet strength assessment.
-Its performance and balance sheet strength are supported by its market position, diversification and management expertise.
+The positive outlook on the Long-Term ICR reflects the expectations that the organization will continue to report consistently favorable operating and balance sheet metrics.
+The organization's balance sheet strength and its performance are supported by its market position, diversification and management expertise.
 The outlook on the FSR is stable.